By Jonathan Cable

-Markit's Composite Purchasing Managers' Index (PMI), based on surveys of thousands of companies across the region and seen as a good indicator of growth, was in line with a preliminary reading of 52.8, down from May's 53.5.
+Markit's Composite Flash Purchasing Managers' Index, based on surveys of thousands of companies across the region and seen as a good indicator of growth, dipped to a nine-month low of 52.3, shy of expectations in a Reuters poll for no change from August's 52.5.

 The index has been above the 50 mark that separates growth from contraction since July 2013 although Markit said the latest survey pointed to third-quarter economic growth of just 0.3 percent.

 "The ECB will be disappointed.
 It's got a big uphill battle on its hands and perhaps what the survey is saying is what they have done to date is not going to be enough," said Chris Williamson, chief economist at Markit.

 "Although they will want to wait and see what the ABS purchases do in terms of stimulating the economy, the danger is the longer you wait, the more entrenched the downturn becomes."

 The ECB surprised markets earlier this month by cutting benchmark lending and deposit rates further and said it would buy asset-backed securities and covered bonds.

 Growth ground to a halt in the bloc last quarter as Germany's economy shrank and France's stagnated, adding to the pressure on the ECB, although no change to policy is expected when the Governing Council meets next week.

 The manufacturing PMI for Germany, Europe's largest economy, slumped to 50.3, its lowest reading since June 2013 and below all forecasts in a Reuters poll of 32 economists.

 A service industry PMI for France, the bloc's second-biggest economy, sank to 49.4 after just two months in growth territory.